alphinaud11/The-Matrix-Escaped/README.md

 1. **The world :world_map: :** a grid consisting of cells.
 Each cell can contain more than one object.
 2. **Neo :superhero_man: :** the main character that the algorithm controls.
 3. **Agents :zombie_man: :** characters that Neo should avoid.
-4. **Hostages :standing_man: :** characters that Neo should save before they get turned into agents after a specific number of time cycles.
+4. **Hostages :standing_man: :** characters that Neo should save before they get turned into agents.
 5. **Telephone booth :telephone: :** the destination that Neo should reach in order to escape the matrix.

-The main mission for Neo is to reach the telephone booth to escape the matrix with as many hostages saved as possible.
+The main mission for Neo is to reach the telephone booth with as many hostages saved as possible.

 ## Approach
 There are five search strategies used in order to search for a solution: